FrankOfTheScience/FrankOfTheScience/README.md

 I actually studied **Banking and Finance** at [Università di Pisa](https://www.unipi.it/), but numbers alone weren’t enough — I wanted to *create*.
 So I shifted paths, taught myself **.NET**, Python, Java, and JavaScript, mixing logic with creativity.

-After a few nomadic years (and a lot of Workaway adventures — especially in **Gran Canaria**, my dream home 🌴),
+After a few nomadic years (and a lot of Workaway adventures — especially in **Gran Canaria**, my dream home in EU 🌴),
 I became a **Software Engineer**.
 For me, each project feels like a boss level in a video game — solve it, learn, and level up.